Windows 11 24H2 new features

 “Energy Saver” is a new power-saving mode that replaces the existing “Battery Saver” mode.
 It not only helps extend the battery life of a device but also works to reduce energy usage on computers without a battery.

-The power-saving mode is actually based on the “Battery Saver” mode and the “Power mode” features, meaning that it works in the same way by extending the battery life and reducing energy usage by trading off system performance.
+The power-saving mode is actually based on the “Battery Saver” and the “Power mode” features, meaning that it works similarly by extending the battery life and reducing energy usage by trading off system performance.

 To enable Energy Saver, you have to open Settings > Power (Power & battery), click on the “Energy Saver” setting, and then you have to configure the feature.